|

 When

-purchasing a primary dive light you should decide on traditional pistol grip and
+purchasing a primary dive light you should decide on traditional pistol grip or

-lantern handles or, the umbilical system with the light head remote from the
+lantern /goodman handles or, the umbilical system with the light head remote from the

-battery pack.
-Remote heads are usually very powerful, and much less cumbersome
+heads are usually very powerful, and much less cumbersome than an equivalent

-than an equivalent powered pistol grip light.
+powered lantern grip light.
 Traditional grip lights are

 BACK